sbiyyala/kubernetes-talk/markdown/talk.md

 ## Lists

-Text followed by a list.

-1. with with with with with with with
-  - **bold words words**
+Focus points
+1. Explain the following:
-  - _italic words words_
+  - _pod_
+  - _replication controller_
+  - _replica set_
   - words words
   - words words
-- nice nice nice nice nice nice
+2. Demo using minikube:
+	- demo the startup
+	- demo the shutdown, and back up; how kubernetes bring the docker containers backup
+3. Demo the rolling changes

 ---- ----